powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 }
 ```

-### Mapping timeseries to network
+### Time series mapping to network

-There is one mapping function for each type of network elements
+There is one mapping function for each type of network elements:

 ```groovy
 mapToGenerators {...}